Imagine reading the newspaper when suddenly the power goes out due to a tripped breaker in your electrical system. Isn’t that frustrating?

 How To Figure Out If A Circuit Breaker Is Faulty?

-Circuit breakers are one of the most essential electrical fixtures you should install as a central part of the electrical system since it helps to protect your home appliances.
+Circuit breakers are one of the most essential electrical fixtures you should install as a central part of the electrical system since circuit breakers protect help to protect your home appliances.
 However, a faulty circuit breaker might give wrong signals, which can cause accidents to happen more often.
 In addition, a malfunctioning circuit breaker may trip despite everything being normal.

 Keeping this in mind, here are a few signs to help you determine if the circuit breaker is faulty or damaged: